luckydrq/cool-error/README.md

-cool-error
+nice-error
 ==========

-A shim module for wrapping error in a more elegant way
+A shim module for wrapping error in a more elegant way!